4W4I5/Semester-6-Notes/Ethical Hacking/Finals Prep/Finals Prep Notes.md

     - Detects intruders accessing the network without consent.

 #### **Evasion Techniques:**
-- **Insertion and Evasion**:
+- **Insertion and Evasion**
-	- **Insertion**
+    - **Insertion**:
-	    - Force IDS/IPS to read invalid packets
+        - Force IDS/IPS to read invalid packets:
             - Malformed length
             - Varied TTL
         - IDS gets way more packets than the destination in an attempt to sneak more through
-	- **Evasion**
+    - **Evasion**:
         - Send a bytestream where half is rejected by IDS
         - The malicious section is not rejected and passed onto the end system
         - IDS gets fewer packets than the destination
-- **Denial-of-Service Attack (DoS)**:
+- **Denial-of-Service Attack (DoS)**
     - Overload the system to disrupt service.
-    - Target the centralized logging/monitoring server, overload so that
+    - Target the centralized logging/monitoring server, overload so that:
         - IDS/IPS is locked up
         - Support cannot observe logs, as none are recorded
         - DoS the IDS/IPS + Logging server
-- **Obfuscating**:
+- **Obfuscating**
     - Hiding attack details to avoid detection.
-    - Use of polymorphic code, bypasses Sig-based IDS/IPS
+    - Use of polymorphic code, bypasses signature-based IDS/IPS
-- **False Positive Generation**:
+- **False Positive Generation**
     - Create noise to cause false alarms.
     - Hide real attack traffic, IDS cannot differentiate true from false
-- **Session Splicing**:
+- **Session Splicing**
     - Split attack data into smaller packets.
-    - Useful for IDS that do not reconstruct packets after intrusion sigs
+    - Useful for IDS that do not reconstruct packets after intrusion signatures
         - Even if they do, they have a time limit via a delay, bypassing that limit allows for splicing
     - Attack is not logged after a successful splice
-- **Unicode Evasion Technique**:
+- **Unicode Evasion Technique**
     - Use Unicode characters to bypass detection.
     - Multiple representations of the same character
-    - Convert attack strings to Unicode to avoid pattern and sig matching
+    - Convert attack strings to Unicode to avoid pattern and signature matching
-- **Fragmentation Attack**:
+- **Fragmentation Attack**
     - Split malicious payload into fragments.
+    - Break down the payload into smaller packets.
+    - Avoid detection by signature-based IDS that check for known attack patterns in single, larger packets.
-- **Time-To-Live Attack**:
+- **Time-To-Live Attack**
     - Manipulate TTL to bypass network security.
+    - Set the TTL value of packets to expire before reaching the IDS.
+    - Ensure that the IDS does not see the packet while the target does.
-- **Invalid RST Packets**:
+- **Invalid RST Packets**
     - Send invalid reset packets to disrupt connections.
+    - Send reset (RST) packets with invalid or unexpected sequence numbers.
+    - Confuse the IDS and disrupt legitimate connections or avoid detection.
-- **Urgency Flag**:
+- **Urgency Flag**
     - Use urgent flags in TCP packets for evasion.
+    - Set the URG flag in TCP packets.
+    - Bypass IDS filters that do not properly handle or inspect urgent data.
-- **Polymorphic Shellcode**:
+- **Polymorphic Shellcode**
     - Modify shellcode to avoid signature detection.
+    - Change the appearance of the shellcode each time it is sent.
+    - Evade signature-based IDS by ensuring the shellcode does not match known patterns.
-- **Application-Layer Attacks**:
+- **Application-Layer Attacks**
     - Exploit application vulnerabilities.
+    - Target weaknesses in the application layer (e.g., SQL injection, XSS).
+    - Bypass lower-layer IDS/IPS that focus on network or transport layer attacks.
-- **Desynchronization**:
+- **Desynchronization**
     - Desynchronize IDS/IPS and target communications.
+    - Manipulate packet sequence numbers or timing.
+    - Cause the IDS to lose track of the session, missing parts of the attack.
-- **Other Types of Evasion**:
+- **Other Types of Evasion**
     - Various advanced techniques to avoid detection.
+    - **Examples**:
+        - **Encrypted Traffic**: Use encryption to hide payload content.
+        - **Tunneling**: Encapsulate malicious traffic in legitimate protocols (e.g., HTTP, DNS).
+        - **Traffic Morphing**: Alter traffic patterns to mimic benign activity.
+        - **Behavioral Evasion**: Change attack behavior dynamically to avoid behavioral detection systems.

 ### Tools for IDS/IPS and Honeypots:
 - **HoneyBOT**